drbap/magicuser-theme-for-obsidian/README.md

   - Code punctuation,
   - Sidebars and other UI elements.

-> Important: MagicUser Chroma Amulet theme **does not affect your accent color**.
+> MagicUser Chroma Amulet theme **does not affect your accent color**.
 So you can still use your favorite accent color with your chosen theme colors.

 ### MagicUser Accent Theme